johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-01-14-azure-easy-auth-and-roles-with-dotnet-and-core.md

 ---
-title: "Azure Easy Auth and Roles with .NET (and .NET Core)"
+title: 'Azure Easy Auth and Roles with .NET (and .NET Core)'
 authors: johnnyreilly
 tags: [Azure, App service, authorisation, Authentication, azure AD]
 hide_table_of_contents: false
 ---

-*If this post is interesting to you, you may also want to [look at this one where we try to use Microsoft.Identity.Web for the same purpose.](./2021-01-17-azure-easy-auth-and-roles-with-net-and-microsoft-identity-web.md)*
+_If this post is interesting to you, you may also want to [look at this one where we try to use Microsoft.Identity.Web for the same purpose.](./2021-01-17-azure-easy-auth-and-roles-with-net-and-microsoft-identity-web.md)_

 Azure has a feature which is intended to allow Authentication and Authorization to be applied outside of your application code.
 It's called ["Easy Auth"](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization).
 Unfortunately, in the context of App Services it doesn't work with .NET Core and .NET.
 Perhaps it would be better to say: of the various .NETs, it supports .NET Framework.
 [To quote the docs](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization#userapplication-claims):

 > At this time, ASP.NET Core does not currently support populating the current user with the Authentication/Authorization feature.
 However, some [3rd party, open source middleware components](https://github.com/MaximRouiller/MaximeRouiller.Azure.AppService.EasyAuth) do exist to help fill this gap.